MicrosoftDocs/Viva/WorkplaceAnalytics/Use/chart-types.md

 ## About chart data

-* By default, Workplace Analytics groups data by organization, and shows the average metric for the nine largest organizations in the chart, as well as the average for all groups (including any beyond the top nine).
+* By default, Workplace Analytics groups data by organization, and shows the average metric for the nine largest organizations in the chart, as well as the average for all groups (including any groups beyond the top nine).
-* Your administrator can set a minimum group size threshold that is required for data to show in the chart.
+* Your administrator can set a minimum group size threshold, which is required for the group's data to be included in the chart.
 If the group size is less than the minimum, the group's data is excluded.
 You can see the name of the group, but not the values.
-When the size of a group equals zero, that group is not shown.
+If the size of a group equals zero, the name won't be in the chart.
-* To see different organizations, or other organizational attributes, use filters in the Chart display.
+* To see different organizations, or other organizational attributes, use the available filters for the charts.

 ## Bar charts

 Bar charts compare data across groups.
-Each bar shows the average value for the metric, such as email or meeting hours per person per week in each group for the period selected.
+Each bar shows the average value for the metric, such as email or meeting hours, per person, per week, in each group, and for the period selected.

 ![Bar chart](../Images/WpA/Use/Bar-chart.png)